Alexis Ren Flashes Breasts While Singing In New Instagram Upload

 Model and social media influencer Alexis Ren flashed her breasts while singing in a recording studio in a new Instagram snap and video.
 Alexis, who boasts 13.8 million followers, shared the uploads one day after revealing to her followers that she was working on new music as well as other personal projects while quarantining for the past three months.
 She remarked that she could not wait for her fans to hear her latest creations.

-In a sequence of one photo and one video, the former Dancing with the Stars runner-up, who came in 4th place alongside former love Alan Bersten during Season 27, was seen standing in front of some recording equipment.
+In a sequence of one photo and one video, the former Dancing with the Stars runner-up, who came in fourth place alongside former love Alan Bersten during Season 27, was standing in front of some recording equipment.
 She appeared to be in the middle of working on a new tune in an undisclosed location.

 View this post on Instagram